 Anna Nieminen and Jeevan Bhagwat, Co-facilitators, Scarborough Poetry Club

 Introducing Embodied Climate Justice Fitness (ECJF) Poet in Residence Jeevan Bhagwat!
-This first poem titled “Early Morning Poem” is as much about my experience of engaging with creative climate communication through fitness as it is about Jeevan’s experience of poetry making.
-Metaphorically, this poem captures the compelling nature of the global call for climate justice and the inter-generational hope for fashioning a sustainable climate future for all. – Anna Nieminen
+This first poem by Jeevan titled “Early Morning Poem” is as much about my experience of engaging with creative climate communication through fitness/movement as it is about Jeevan’s experience of poetry making.
+Metaphorically, this poem captures the compelling nature of the global call for climate justice and the inter-generational hope for fashioning a more sustainable climate future for all. – Anna Nieminen

 This second poem by Jeevan Bhagwat titled “The Linden Tree” is about his experience of relating to a particular tree over the years as if it were a family member or kin.
-Metaphorically, this poem captures the idea of anthropo-kinship and inspires us to reflect on our own relationships with familiar trees around our homes and in our communities.
+Metaphorically, this poem captures the idea of what I call “anthropo-kinship” and inspires us to reflect on our own relationships with familiar trees around our homes and in our communities.
 This reflection on the importance of trees in our lives may lead us to a desire to protect trees and the ecosystems on which we all depend.
-View and try “The Linden Tree” movement art activation, making any modifications for yourself.
+View and try “The Linden Tree” movement art activation, making any modifications for yourself. – Anna Nieminen

 This third poem by Jeevan Bhagwat titled “The Sandhill Burial Grounds (Yonge & Bloor) ” brings to light a little know fact about local First Nations history below this busy Toronto intersection where “these arteries/ still bleed ghosts.”
-It was included among the poems read during the “Living in Indigenous Sovereignty” Poetry Walk lead by Anna Nieminen during the Jane’s Walk Festival Toronto 2022.
-A self-guided edition of the poetry walk can be accessed on the ECJF Blog page.
+It was included among the poems read during the “Living in Indigenous Sovereignty” Poetry Walk lead by me, Anna Nieminen, during the Jane’s Walk Festival Toronto 2022 (and again in 2023).
+A self-guided edition of the poetry walk from 2022 can be accessed on my ECJF Blog page. – Anna Nieminen

-This fourth poem by Jeevan Bhagwat titled “Circular City” was inspired by an article by architect William McDonough referenced in the text and a graphic in the blog post “Growing the Circular Cities Movement Through Cultivating Creative Climate Communication“.
-This poem and the blog post celebrate Canada’s inaugural Circular Economy Month this October 2022.
+This fourth poem by Jeevan Bhagwat titled “Circular City” was inspired by an article by architect William McDonough referenced in the text and a graphic in my ECJF Blog post “Growing the Circular Cities Movement Through Cultivating Creative Climate Communication“.
+This poem and the blog post celebrate Canada’s inaugural Circular Economy Month this October 2022. – Anna Nieminen

 This fifth poem by Jeevan Bhagwat titled “Fast Forward” is a cautionary poem that warns us of a dystopian future “if we sacrifice tomorrow, today” by failing to take bold and urgent action on the planetary health crisis.
 To compliment the reference to “future shock” in this poem, I created the background by altering an image of the view from our balcony to make it appear as if our neighbourood was being consumed in a wildfire.
 It created a disturbing picture as a backdrop to unsettling words.
 “Fast Forward” was published earlier this year in ISSUE # 9 MAR 2022 of dyst Literary Journal.
-I make reference to “Fast Forward” in my (upcoming) blog post on climate emotions.
+Learn more about climate shock in my ECJF Blog post on “Sitting and Moving With Climate Emotions”. – Anna Nieminen

 Selected Resources